Scouting in Oklahoma: Recent history (1950–present)

 The Eastern Oklahoma Area Council (#478) was founded in 1949.
 It merged with the Indian Nations Council (#488) in 1983.

 The Indian Nations Council (#488) was founded in 1957.

 The Cimarron Council (#473) was founded in 2000 from the merger of the Will Rogers Council (#473) and the Great Salt Plains Council (#474).

 The Black Beaver Council, founded in 1930, merged into the Last Frontier Council (#480) in 1996.

-The Cimarron Council (#473), founded in 2000, merged into the Last Frontier Council (#480) in operationally on February 1st, 2025, and legally and formally on May 1st, 2025.
+The Cimarron Council (#473), founded in 2000, merged into the Last Frontier Council (#480) operationally on February 1st, 2025, and legally and formally on May 1st, 2025.

 Scouting in Oklahoma today

 Boy Scouts of America

 There are six Boy Scouts of America (BSA) local councils based in, or providing services within, the state of Oklahoma.
 All councils in Oklahoma are part of Council Service Territory 8.

 Arbuckle Area Council #468

 The Boy Scouts of America Arbuckle Area Council maintains offices in Ardmore, Oklahoma, and serves youth and their families in Pontotoc, Murray, Johnston, Garvin, Coal, Atoka, Carter, Love and Marshall counties in southern Oklahoma and the city of Ringling.
 The Arbuckle Area Council provides a web presence for its membership and other interested persons.